Emsculpt Vs Coolsculpting

 Because Emsculpt is a non-invasive procedure, you will not have to spend an indeterminable amount of time recovering before getting back into your normal routine.

-Some slight muscle soreness may be apparent after the treatment, but generally, you will be able to return to functioning as normal after your procedure.
+Some slight muscle soreness may be apparent after the treatment, but you will generally be able to return to normal function after your procedure.

-Similar to the recovery after an intense workout, hydrating and drinking plenty of water after the Emsculpt procedure should help alleviate some of the muscle soreness.
+Similar to the recovery after an intense workout, hydrating and drinking plenty of water after the Emsculpt procedure can help alleviate muscle soreness.

 Who Is A Good Candidate For Emsculpt?

-While Emsculpt does reduce fat cells in the targeted area, it is not a weight loss procedure.
+While Emsculpt reduces fat cells in the targeted area, it is not a weight-loss procedure.

 The loss of fat cells in a specific area is primarily due to the reaction of these cells to the intense muscle contractions they experience.